 - Acting in Godiva Mortgages v Travelers Insurance Company and others EWHC 3687 (Comm) involving a successful application by the Law Society in both its representational capacity and regulatory capacity to intervene into proceedings.
 This case was listed as one of The Lawyer’s top 20 cases of 2014.

 Michael read law at Leicester University gaining a First-Class Honours degree.
 He completed his legal studies in Nottingham.
-Michael qualified in 2005 and spent eight years at Russell-Cooke in London before relocating to the South Coast.
+Michael qualified in 2005 and spent eight years at Russell-Cooke in London before relocating to the South Coast and was made Partner at Blake Morgan in July 2022.

 - The Law Society Advocacy Section